msoniisg/notes/README.md

 - write a sample terraform file to print hello world
 - what are providers
 - what is provisioners
+- what is disadvantage if terraform

 ## AWS Services
 - Ec2
+  - default storage disk
+  - can we increase
 - VPC
+  - peering
+  - multi account access
 - Security groups
 - Autoscaling groups
 - Load Balancers ( typs )
 - EKS ( storage classes )
 - Lemda ( 15 min )
 - s3
+  - policy
+  -
 - route 53
 - what is launch templets in aws
+- what is disadvantage of cloud computing
+- waht is advantage of cloud computing
+- ECS

 ## Azure Services